vikas-500apps/vikas-portfolio-reactjs/README.md

 # Personal Portfolio Website

 Welcome to my Personal Portfolio Website!
 This project showcases my skills, education, experience, and includes a contact form for reaching out.
-The website is built with HTML, CSS, and JavaScript, and uses `emailjs` for sending messages directly from the contact form.
+The website is built with HTML, CSS, JavaScript, ReactJs and uses `emailjs` for sending messages directly from the contact form.

 ## Components